The Elite Trader Plan

 Only trade liquid options (tight prices, active markets)

 Journal.
-Simple screenshot of the pay-off charts enough!
+Simple screenshots of the pay-off chart & price graph enough!

 (B) Pre‑Trade Quick Check